Manage the Lists app for your organization in Microsoft Teams

 Give feedback or report an issue

-To send us feedback or report an issue, click Help near the bottom of the left navigation in Teams, and then select Report a problem.
+To send us feedback or report an issue, select Help near the bottom of the left pane in Teams, and then select Report a problem.
 Select Lists, and then enter your feedback or details about the issue you're experiencing.